 - Have them cut out the pictures and vocabulary words.

-- Cut out the books and staple them together
+- Cut out the cover and pages and staple them together

 - Either cut out the pictures and vocabulary words or let the children do that depending on the amount of time you want to spend.

-Once we knew the definition, we would take the vocabulary word and find the definition in our book.
-We would then glue in the word int he blanks.
+Once he knew the definition, we would take the vocabulary word and find the definition in his book.
+Then, he glued the word in the word in the blanks.

-Next, we would find the picture that matched the vocabulary word and definition, and that was glued in.
+Next, he would find the picture that matched the vocabulary word and definition and glue it in its spot.

-Finally, we used our rulers to draw our own version.
+Finally, he used a ruler to draw his own version.

-Not only did we have fun learning about the words, but we now have a great resource that will help us as we play our Bingo game and complete the assignments from his math book.
+Not only did he have fun learning the words, but now he has a great resource that will help as we play our bingo game and complete the assignments from his math book.